dvll13/exercise/_notes/js.md

 > A promise is an object representing the result of asynchronous tasks which are tasks that **don’t block the execution** until it is finished.
 This approach is great for time consuming tasks.

+A Promise is a **proxy for a value** not necessarily known when the promise is created.
+It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
+This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.

+A Promise is in one of these **states**:
+- pending: initial state, neither fulfilled nor rejected.
+- fulfilled: meaning that the operation was completed successfully.
+- rejected: meaning that the operation failed.

+Promises can be **chained**

 > The **promise class constructor** takes one argument which is a function with two arguments `(resolve, reject` that will be passed to us

 ```js